-A. No – dust is everywhere so reporting it is non news.
+A. No – dust is everywhere, so reporting it is not news.
 Microplastics are 0.03% of dust and shown to be non-toxic.
 What about the other 99.7% of the dust?
 Much of that is proven to cause cancer or be toxic so why not mention that?
 Because demonizing plastics is so much easier than presenting the science properly in perspective.
 See more about the science and perspective here.
 Also see Microplastics in Antarctic snow: Shocking discovery or a case of plastics persecution?

 Q. Should we replace plastics because they create a waste problem?

 A. No. Plastics are less that 0.5% of all waste and they are proven to reduce overall waste creation.
 Replacing plastics means creating 3-4x more waste for every pound of plastic replaced.

 Q. Are plastics a major source of carbon dioxide and global warming?

 A. No. Scientific studies reveal that just 0.5% of all carbon dioxide is created by the manufacture of plastics and that plastics alternatives generate far more.
 See this dedicated page for more on the carbon footprint of plastics.